 Question Six: Can You Provide References & Testimonials From Current or Past Clients?

-Asking for references and testimonials is a great way to get opinions directly from a fellow property owner about important aspects of the services provided by each security service.
-Ask for references and then visit the company’s web site, if provided, view testimonials from current or past clients.
+Asking for references and testimonials is a great way to get opinions directly from a fellow property owner about essential aspects of the services provided by each security service.
+Ask for references and then visit the company’s web site.
+View testimonials from current or past clients.

 Question Seven: What Type of Management Practices Does Your Security Service Utilize?

 One of the most important questions to ask when interviewing security companies in MD is how they are managed.
 Many large security companies manage their business remotely from their company’s home base, often in another state.
-Since the area where your business or property is located has unique issues and needs, long distance management often fail to provide security services that are the best match for your specific area.
-Instead, opt for a security company that offers local direct management.
+Since the area where your business or property is located has unique issues and needs, long distance management often fails to provide security services that are the best match for your specific area.
+Instead, opt for a security company that offers direct local supervision.

-As you ask these questions and listen for the answers, pay particular attention to any areas where the company you are interviewing seems weak or reluctant to give a full and complete answer.
+As you ask these questions and listen for the answers, pay particular attention to any areas where the company you are interviewing seems weak or reluctant to give a complete answer.
 Continue to probe these areas until you are satisfied with the answer.
-Of course, we recormmend this company..but I guess we are a little biased.
+Of course, we recommend this company but I guess we are a little biased.